radwankakar/infrastructure/docs/strategy.md

 ## Context

-DevOps is a philosophy.
-In order to deliver high quality secure software consistently...

 Software development is a creative process and thus may take variable time to produce.
 However, the process of testing and deploying that software should be consistent and predictable much like an assembly line in a factory.
+DevOps is a philosophy.
+A workflow that implements DevOps practice aims to deliver high quality secure software consistently.

 Key features of a DevOps enabled workflow are:

-* Flow - ease of delivery of development work to our customers
+* Flow - ease and consistency in delivery of development work to our customers
 * Feedback - ability to understand changes to a system and if there is a defect to correct
 * Continual Learning and experimentation - safely sharing well thought through hypotheses in our system

-This team aims to create a platform to allow enable DevOps workflows for development teams.
+This team aims to create a platform to enable DevOps workflows for development teams.

+Some common practices we will implement follow:

+* Continuous Integration
+* Infrastructure as code
+* Immutable infrastructure
+* Continuous Monitoring and Alerting

 ## I. Get Daily Operations Under Control and Automated